morteng/aitools_server/README.md

 bash <(wget -qO- https://raw.githubusercontent.com/SethRobinson/aitools_server/master/webui.sh)
 ```

+## Adding a few neccesary files.
+Now you need to jump through a few hopes to get two important files.

+4. Place `model.ckpt` in the base aitools_server directory (see [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) for where to get it).
+5. Place `GFPGANv1.3.pth` in the base aitools_server directory, (see [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) for where to get it).

 ## RunningSeth's AI Tools front end

 Verify the server works by visiting it with a browser.
 You should be able to generate and paint images via the default web gradio interface.
 Now you're ready to use the native client.

+**Note** The first time you use the server, it may appear that nothing is happening - look at the server window, it's probably downloading a bunch of stuff.
+This only happens the first time!

 * [Download the Client (Windows, 22 MB)](https://www.rtsoft.com/files/SethsAIToolsWindows.zip)